Sernior/deterministic-concurrency/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have problems or want to request a feature feel free to open an issue or contact me (federignoli@hotmail.it).
+If you encounter any issues or would like to suggest new features, please don't hesitate to open an issue or get in touch with me at federignoli@hotmail.it.
+Contributions are also welcome!<br />Feel free to open pull requests to the main repository and assign me as a reviewer – I'll be sure to review them.
+Your help is greatly appreciated!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>